 Experienced Maritime Law Attorney Serving all of New Orleans

 One important protection is a seaworthy vessel.
 General maritime law requires the owner of a vessel to ensure that the vessel remains seaworthy.
-Thus, while a Jones Act lawsuit is prosecuted against an offshore employer, a case stemming from an accident caused by the un-seaworthiness of a vessel is prosecuted against the owner of the vessel.
-In many cases, the owner of the vessel and the offshore employer will be the same company.
+Thus, while a Jones Act lawsuit is prosecuted against a maritime employer, a case stemming from an accident caused by the un-seaworthiness of a vessel is prosecuted against the owner of the vessel.
+In many cases, the owner of the vessel and the maritime employer will be the same company.
 But in some cases these companies will be different.
-It is important that your New Orleans maritime attorney investigates the accident thoroughly so as to file the proper claims against the proper companies.
+It is important that your New Orleans maritime lawyer investigates the accident thoroughly so as to file the proper claims against the proper companies.

-If you or a family member has been seriously injured or killed as a result of an offshore maritime accident, it is very important that you contact a highly-skilled, New Orleans maritime lawyer immediately.
-No firm is better equipped than Herman Herman & Katz, LLC to handle your injury claim stemming from an offshore maritime accident.
-Learn about your legal rights from an experienced New Orleans maritime injury lawyer by calling 504-581-4892 or by filling out our free, no-obligation case review form.
+If you or a family member has been seriously injured or killed as a result of a maritime accident, it is very important that you contact a highly skilled, New Orleans maritime attorney immediately.
+No firm is better equipped than Herman Herman & Katz, L.L.C. to handle your injury claim stemming from a maritime accident.
+Learn about your legal rights from an experienced New Orleans maritime attorney by calling 504-581-4892 or by filling out our free, no-obligation case review form.